vijaybioinfo/HIPC_Lung01/preprocessing/transcriptome_data/README.md

 ---
 # Data requirements
 To obtain the raw data for the results presented in our study, you must download it from our GEO submission (to be provided).
-The input for this section is the aggregated gene by cell UMI count matrix for each aggregated dataset, namely: lung and LLN CD3+ T cells.
+The input for this section is, among other files, the following:
+* The aggregated gene by cell UMI count matrix for each aggregated dataset, namely: lung and LLN CD3+ T cells.
+* Cell-wise donor assignments—output from the HTO data preprocessing steps, as described in `./../hto_data` in this repo.